mingxin0607/kafka-ui/Report6.md

 **Step 1: Configure SpotBugs Maven Plugin**

-Add the following configuration to the `pom.xml` file of t he project:
+Add the following configuration to the `pom.xml` file of the project:

 ```xml
 <plugin>